The beginner’s guide to choosing equipment for Muay Thai!

 6. Groin Guard

-A kick to groin will hurt regardless of your gender,
+A kick to the groin will hurt regardless of your gender.

 As our team knows too well, you can almost guarantee that accidental groin kicks will occur during every sparring session.